 No matter what our age or our skin type, sometimes our skin can use a little help.
 Things like stress, too much sun and lack of sleep can make our skin look less than red carpet ready.
 What better way than a DIY face mask to beautify your way to glowing skin?
 There's no need to resort to products filled with artificial preservatives and unpronounceable ingredients.
 Mānuka honey, a rising natural beauty superstar and “super” honey with enhanced healing and beneficial compounds, is the perfect thing to use to soften, soothe and beautify skin.
 Pair it with other deliciously edible and skin-boosting ingredients like chocolate, matcha, cinnamon, and turmeric, and you’re on your way to beautiful glowing skin naturally.

 There’s something magical about the therapeutic properties of raw honey for the skin.
-It’s been used for centuries in cultures across the globe for a variety of different healing purposes including aiding in wound healing.
-Naturally antibacterial and humectant (it naturally draws moisture to the skin), honey is a perfect match for soothing and repairing tired or damaged skin.
+It’s been used for centuries in cultures across the globe for a variety of different healing purposes.
+Honey is a perfect match for soothing and repairing tired or damaged skin.
 Use it as a mask or even a daily cleanser and the result is a dewy, youthful complexion.

 There’s a reason why mānuka honey, in particular, has become a must-have in the arsenal of beauty bloggers, celebrities and natural health experts.
 Mānuka honey has additional beneficial compounds and enzymes that aren’t found in other types of honey.
 A powerful superfood and perfect for using as a skin glowifying mask or even daily cleanser, mānuka is the rare honey we all need in our beauty and superfood arsenal.